yuricd/yuridelgado.dev/src/blog/posts/functional-programming-in-javascript.md

 Among the most known functional languages we have Haskell, Elixir, Lisp, Clojure, and Erlang.
 I’ll explain some FP principles, but it’s worth noting that many of those languages are not 100% functional.
 Sticking to the constraints I mentioned before can make the developer’s life simpler, but also harder, decreasing their productivity.
 Then, some languages started absorbing some imperative/OOP features to be a little more flexible, without giving up their main concepts.
 Also, I’d say it’s almost impossible to be 100% pure functional because eventually you’ll have to perform some interface with impure languages like C or C++.

-In this post I’ll not cover how to write functional code in other languages than JavaScript, mainly because I don’t have enough experience with many of them.
+In this post I’ll not cover how to write functional code in languages other than JavaScript, mainly because I don’t have enough experience with most of them.
 But here it’s a naive implementation of the Fibonacci sequence in a few of them.

 Haskell: